A woman at work reviews sticky notes on a clear board.

 A loan application

-When you apply for a large loan like a mortgage, car, or personal loan, lenders will check your credit as part of the approval process.
-One important number is your credit utilization ratio, which is calculated by dividing your credit in use by your total available credit across all your revolving credit accounts.
-This figure is meant to assess your ability to pay back any new debt.
-If your credit utilization ratio is high, meaning you use a lot of your available credit, a lender may view you as a less reliable borrower because you have so much outstanding debt.
+Are you applying for a large loan, like a mortgage, car, or personal loan?
+Lenders will check your credit report and credit score as part of the approval process.
+One important number is your credit utilization ratio, which is how much of your available credit you’re using across all your revolving credit accounts.
+This tells the lender if you have the ability to pay back new debt.
+If your credit utilization ratio is high, meaning you use a lot of your available credit, a lender may view you as less reliable.

-While there's no specific number for where your credit utilization ratio should be, keeping it low is recommended.
-If you’re in a situation where your ratio will be scrutinized, try to use as little of your credit limit as possible.
+While there's no specific number for where your credit utilization ratio should be, keeping it low is a good idea.
+If you’re in a situation where your ratio will be under review (like applying for new credit), try to use as little of your credit limit as possible.

 By applying these concepts and suggestions to your credit card accounts, you should be well on your way to using credit wisely.